-Over the past year, the financial aid office awarded over \$12.9 million in financial awards to over 9,400 students while realizing substantial achievements, such as a Cohort Default Rate of zero percent.
-After launching our Ocelot texting tool, we have sent over 25 text campaigns to students in the past year.
-The campaigns varied from submitting outstanding financial aid documents, applying for scholarships, and more.
-Lastly, the financial aid office had no findings in their 2021-2022 internal federal audit.
+Over the past year, the financial aid office awarded over \$13.3 million in financial awards to over 7,881 students while realizing substantial achievements, such as a Cohort Default Rate of zero percent.
+In the last year the financial aid office has begun processing new financial aid opportunities, such as NSF scholarship, Dream Center Incentive Grant and Free College resources.
+Lastly, the financial aid office had no findings in their 2022-2023 internal federal audit.

-Financial aid also experienced major challenges over the past year, such as the pandemic transition from paper to online forms despite continued manual processing.
+Financial aid also experienced major challenges with implementing the regulations and compliance requirement under the Simplification Act.
+This has impacted the layout of the FAFSA and California Dream Act Application, components of the Cost of Attendance, and Federal Work-Study reporting.
 In addition, increased federal, state, board, and campus demands taxed financial aid's operational resources, creating a challenging scenario of meeting increased demand while maintaining peak efficiency.
 Financial aid also experienced the traditional structural challenges of federal, state, and local regulations that drive all office activity.
-Lastly, a dip in financial aid applications continues to pose an institutional challenge.
-The district has a few projects that added extra work to the office such as CRM forms, dual majors, and Senate Bill 893.
 Another great challenge has been fraud.
-We received 867 financial aid applications that were suspected of being fraudulent.
+We receive hundreds of financial aid applications that were suspected of being fraudulent every week.
 This has forced us to create custom reports to flag suspected fraudulent students and place holds on their records.